IDAC re-enrolls Gupta-linked Nulane corruption case after years of court wrangling

 The National Prosecuting Authority’s Investigating Directorate Against Corruption (IDAC) has formally revived the controversial Nulane corruption case, dragging one of the earliest Gupta-linked state capture matters back into the courtroom nearly four years after it spectacularly collapsed.

-The matter was re-enrolled at the Bloemfontein Magistrates’ Court on Thursday following a legal comeback secured by the State at the Supreme Court of Appeal (SCA), which overturned an earlier acquittal that had embarrassed prosecutors and fuelled criticism over the handling of major corruption prosecutions.
+The matter was re-enrolled at the Bloemfontein Magistrates’ Court on Thursday following a legal comeback secured by the state at the Supreme Court of Appeal (SCA), which overturned an earlier acquittal that had embarrassed prosecutors and fuelled criticism over the handling of major corruption prosecutions.

 In a fresh twist to the long-running saga, all accused persons appeared in court after being served with summonses.
 The matter was postponed to September 22 2026, for disclosure of the docket.